anushamrevankar/Luxury-e-commerce-platform-for-Indigenous-artisans/README.md

 we also created a loan application form where the seller can request for a loan and the application will sent to standard chartered and an agent can get back to the seller we also created a dashboard for the transactions and the selleing products

-Below are the some screenshots for the preview <br>
 # Follow the given steps to take a tour of our website. <br>
 1-Start with consumer folder.<br>
 2-Click on login-form.html(Open it in Google Chrome).<br>